rehierl/html-outliner-spec/issue-associations-notes.md

 When exiting a SC element, [step 4.5.3](./outliner-steps.md/#4-5-3) changes the `current section` variable to reference the last section in the outline of `current outline owner`.

-This will be the section to which the top-level inner sections of the SC element being exited will be added.
+In that specific case, `current section` represents the section to which the top-level inner sections of the SC element being exited will be added.

-NOTE - With regards to [type-5](#type-5), both cases work as intended.
+NOTE - With regards to the current step, both cases work as intended.

-**TODO** - what is the meaning of `current section` after exiting a SC?
+**TODO** - What is the meaning of `current section` after exiting a SC? - Why add the inner top-level sections to that outer section and not to another one?

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-current-section-sr">enter/exit sectioning root</h4>